EJ72/RizomLink-for-Cinema4D/README.md

       Retrieves detailed polygon information including sizes, 3D coordinates, and UV indices.

-      Provides options to select specific edges or polygons to be processed in RizomUV, ensuring precise control over the UV editing workflow.
+      Provides options to select specific edges or polygons to be processed in RizomUV, ensuring precise control over the UV seams.

 8. Intuitive User Interface